codingMustache/codingMustache/README.md

 ## Joke of the Day

-What is a tornado's favorite game to play?
-Twister!
+What do you call a criminal going down the stairs?
+Condescending

 ## Daily Trivia

-What is known as &quot;the brain&quot; of the Computer?
+How many cores does the Intel i7-6950X have?
- 1. Motherboard
+ 1. 8
- 2. Graphics Processing Unit
+ 2. 12
- 3. Central Processing Unit
+ 3. 4
- 4. Keyboard
+ 4. 10

 <details>
   <summary>Answer</summary>
-  Central Processing Unit
+  10
 </details>